SBRG/ssbio/docs/instructions/opm.rst

 * `OPM web server`_
 * `OPM web server instructions and description of results`_

-OPM is a program to predict the location of transmembrane planes in protein structures, utilizing the atomic coordinates. *ssbio* provides a wrapper to submit PDB files to the web server, cache, and parse the results
+OPM is a program to predict the location of transmembrane planes in protein structures, utilizing the atomic coordinates. *ssbio* provides a wrapper to submit PDB files to the web server, cache, and parse the results.

 Instructions